Edit Blog Post

 Kazan has always had a significant Muslim population.

-with a pit stop halfway where there is also a shashlyk stand.
+pit stop halfway where there is also a shashlyk stand.